modular-magician/terraform-provider-google-beta/website/docs/r/privateca_certificate.html.markdown

   Output only.
 Details regarding the revocation of this Certificate.
 This Certificate is considered revoked if and only if this field is present.
   Structure is [documented below](#nested_certificate_description).

-* `pem_certificates` -
+* `pem_certificate_chain` -
-  Required.
-Expected to be in leaf-to-root order according to RFC 5246.
+  The chain that may be used to verify the X.509 certificate.
+Expected to be in issuer-to-root order according to RFC 5246.

 * `create_time` -
   The time that this resource was created on the server.